GEOLOGICAL SOCIETY OF MINNESOTA

 The Officers of the Society shall consist of President, Vice President, Secretary, and Treasurer, all of whom shall be elected by the Board of Directors from among its membership.
 The Election of Officers shall be held by the Board-Elect at the first Board Meeting following the Annual Meeting.
 The term of office of Officers shall be one year commencing January 1 and terminating December 31, or when their successors are elected and qualify.

 The President shall preside at all meetings of the Society and of the Board of Directors, unless other arrangements are made.
-The Vice President shall perform the duties of the President in his absence.
-The Secretary shall record all proceedings of the Board of Directors, send copies of such minutes to each member of the Board for action at the next meeting, see that notice of all meetings is given, and take care of all correspondence of the Society.
+The Vice President shall perform the duties of the President in his or her absence.
+If neither the President nor the Vice President will be available for a meeting, then the President can designate a substitute in advance.
+The Secretary shall record all proceedings of the Board of Directors, send copies of such minutes to each member of the Board for action no later than the next meeting, see that notice of all meetings is given, and take care of all correspondence of the Society.
 The Treasurer shall be the primary custodian of funds due or belonging to the Society, and shall make a written report and accounting to the Board of Directors at each regular meeting of the Board, and to the membership at the Annual Meeting.
-He shall cause to have published the Annual Report in the official Society publication.
-He shall deposit funds in such financial institution as shall be designated by the Board of Directors, and withdrawals from such deposits shall be made only upon approval of the Board.
-He shall annually file such information as may be required by the Internal Revenue Service.
+He or she shall cause to have published the Annual Report in the official Society publication.
+He or she shall deposit funds in such financial institution as shall be designated by the Board of Directors, and withdrawals from such deposits shall be made only upon approval of the Board.
+He or she shall annually file such information as may be required by the Internal Revenue Service.
 Any committee chairperson who, by Board approval, is allowed to maintain an operating account, not regularly to exceed $500, in order to most efficiently facilitate the activities of that committee, must make a financial report to the Treasurer 30 days prior to the Annual Meeting.
 The report shall include a copy of the current bank statement and a signed and dated certification of any cash on hand.
 The Board of Directors shall appoint a member of the Society or an independent firm to audit the accounts at the end of the fiscal year.
 Otherwise, the Officers shall perform such duties as are commonly and usually performed by such officers.
 If any office becomes vacant, it may be filled by appointment by resolution of the Board for the unexpired term.

 7 .
 LIAISON OFFICER

-The Board of Directors shall appoint a Liaison Officer who shall primarily act as Liaison between the Society and other related organizations .
-The Liaison Officer shall serve as the mailing address for the Society, and be responsible for distributing all communications to the Society to the appropriate Officer or Committee.
-This officer shall be an ex- of ficio member of the Board, but without vote.
-Although the position is subject to re -appointment, the number of terms in office shall not be limited, and the position is intended to be stable.
+The Board of Directors may appoint a Liaison Officer who shall primarily act as Liaison between the Society and other related organizations.
+The Liaison Officer shall be responsible for distributing all communications to the Society to the appropriate Officer or Committee.
+This officer shall be an ex-officio member of the Board, but without vote.
+Although the position is subject to re-appointment, the number of terms in office shall not be limited, and the position is intended to be stable.

 The Board of Directors shall approve a committee chairperson for the following standing committees: